datadr1ven/gbc/README.md

 To use this repository:

-1. run 'npm install' at the top level directory
+start by runing 'npm install' at the top level directory

-2.
  - for the contract
    1. run 'npm install' from boilerplate/contract
    2. run 'npm compact' from boilerplate/contract